gmateesc/ContainerizedWebApp/README.md

-When run, after printing the answers to Fizz Buzz for numbers up to 30 (but not checking for numbers that are divisible by both 3 and 5, which case the output must be FizzBuzz, while the program outputs Buzz), the application panicks.
+When run, after printing the answers to Fizz Buzz for numbers up to 30 (but not checking for numbers that are divisible by both 3 and 5, in which case the output must be FizzBuzz while the program outputs Buzz), the application panicks.

 <img src="https://github.com/gmateesc/ContainerizedWebApp/blob/master/images/panic_convT2E_0.png"